Gyuonkim/Computing2/README.md

 | MOM | Top-left (0, 0) | Build all 5 castles |
 | BABY | Bottom-right (4, 4) | Collapse all 5 castles |

+Lego tiles are generated at random positions each turn.

 Each player starts with **3 lives**, displayed as hearts (❤️❤️❤️).
-Losing a round costs one life.
-The first player to take all 3 of their opponent's lives wins the match — so you need to **win 3 rounds** to win overall.
+Losing a round costs one life — so you need to **win 3 rounds** to win overall.

 ### Movement